MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-viewing-and-investigating-alerts-for-dotnetapps.md

 ms.assetid: e29fed7f-28ec-48fe-b195-0e776a4778da
 ---

-# Viewing and investigating alerts for .NET applications
+# View and investigate alerts for .NET applications

-This article describes the .NET application monitoring feature and how to use it for the first time.

 In System Center – Operations Manager, you can monitor web applications from server- and client-side perspectives to get details about application performance and reliability that can help you pinpoint the root causes of incidents.
 When you specify settings, the types of events to collect, the performance goals to measure, and servers to monitor, Operations Manager application monitoring reveals how web-based applications are running.
 You can see how frequently a problem is occurring, how a server was performing when a problem occurred, and the chain of events related to the slow request or method that's unreliable.
 This information is required to partner with software developers and database administrators to help ensure that applications perform correctly and reliably at optimal levels.